 This was a retrospective study carried out by a single institution (University General Hospital “ATTIKON”).
 Formalin-fixed paraffin-embedded tissues (FFPE) and clinical data of consecutive patients with CRC referred for adjuvant chemotherapy from January 2005 to January 2007 were retrieved.
-Of these, only patients with histologies reporting R0 surgical margins and treated with fluoropyrimidine-based adjuvant chemotherapy (and therefore with no redisual disease) were included in the analysis.
-In these cases, the integrity of mesocolon/mesorectum was preserved.
+Of these, only patients with histologies reporting R0 surgical margins and treated with fluoropyrimidine-based adjuvant chemotherapy (and therefore with no residual disease) were included in the analysis.
+In these cases, the integrity of the mesocolon/mesorectum was preserved.

 DNA extraction protocol

-DNA was extracted from 5 μm thick FFPE sections, containing at least 30% malignant cells, using a commercially available kit (Purelink Genomic DNA kit, Thermo Fisher Scientific, Germany).
-DNA was quantified by qPCR (Quant-iT™ PicoGreen® dsDNA Assay Kit, Thermo Fisher Scientific, Germany) and was diluted accordingly to achieve a concentration of 10 ng/μL for TYMS polymorphisms and 4 ng/μL for mKRAS detection.
+DNA was extracted from 5-μm thick FFPE sections containing at least 30% malignant cells, using a commercially available kit (Purelink Genomic DNA kit, Thermo Fisher Scientific, Germany).
+DNA was quantified by qPCR (Quant-iT™ PicoGreen® dsDNA Assay Kit, Thermo Fisher Scientific, Germany) and was diluted to a concentration of 10 ng/μL for TYMS polymorphisms and 4 ng/μL for mKRAS detection.

 TYMS polymorphisms

 Analysis was carried-out as previously described[31,32].
-PCR was performed using 1 U of Platinum® Taq DNA Polymerase (Thermo Fisher Scientific, Germany), 1.5 mmol/L of Mg and 200 nmol/L of dNTPs and primers.
-Althoug the same primers were used, 5’-UTR amplification was performed using a GC rich amplification kit (PCRX Enhancer System, Thermo Fisher Scientific, Germany) adding 1× of PRCx Enhancer.
-Genotyping for the 2R/3R polymorphism was performed by running 10 μL of the PCR product on a 1.5% agarose gel and staining with Ethidium Bromide as previously described (Ntavatzikos et al[31]).
-Similarly, for the 12G>C substitution, 10 μL of PCR product was digested with 1 U of HaeIII restriction enzyme (Takara, Japan) at 37 oC for 1 h and run on an 8% 19:1 polyacrylamide gel.
-Polyacrylamide gels were used for the analysis of the 3’UTR.
-LOH analysis was achieved by analyzing the intensity of the 5’ UTR and 3’ UTR bands of the pictures acquired using the GeneTools software (Syngene, United Kingdom).
-The sample was categorized as having LOH if one of the bands had an intensity score of < 50% of the other.
-Samples showing LOH were defined as 2R/3RGLOH, 2RLOH/3RG, 2R/3RCLOH and 2RLOH/3RC indicating the allele that was partially lost.
+PCR was performed using 1 U Platinum® Taq DNA Polymerase (Thermo Fisher Scientific, Germany), 1.5 mmol/L Mg and 200 nmol/L dNTPs and primers.
+Although the same primers were used, 5’-UTR amplification was performed using a GC rich amplification kit (PCRx Enhancer System, Thermo Fisher Scientific, Germany) adding 1× of PCRx Enhancer.
+Genotyping for the 2R/3R polymorphism was performed by running 10 μL of PCR product on a 1.5% agarose gel and staining with Ethidium Bromide as previously described (Ntavatzikos et al[31]).
+Similarly, for the 12G>C substitution, 10 μL PCR product was digested with 1 U HaeIII restriction enzyme (Takara, Japan) at 37˚C for 1 h and run on an 8% 19:1 polyacrylamide gel.
+Polyacrylamide gels were used for 3’ UTR analysis.
+LOH analysis was achieved by analyzing the intensity of the 5’ UTR and 3’ UTR bands in pictures acquired using the GeneTools software (Syngene, United Kingdom).
+The sample was categorized as having LOH if one of the bands had an intensity score < 50% of the other.
+Samples showing LOH were defined as 2R/3RGLOH, 2RLOH/3RG, 2R/3RCLOH and 2RLOH/3RC, indicating the allele that was partially lost.
 For quality control, selected products were sequenced to verify the sequence amplified.
-The amplified product was 242 bp for 3R and 214 bp for 2R polymorphisms, as revealed by the blast of the sequenced products and the alignment with the latest human assemblies.
+The amplified product was 242 bp for 3R and 214 bp for 2R polymorphisms, as revealed by the BLAST results of the sequenced products and the alignment with the latest human assemblies.

 Mutational analysis